 All your school, club or community needs to get started with this program is to contact us here.

 Diabetes Canada is always looking for support from corporations, local businesses, schools, municipalities and communities.
-You can help by becoming a clothing donation bin host, sponsoring a community clothing drive, becoming an apartment/condominium building pick up coordinator or arranging for your business or school to conduct a clothing drive on our behalf.
+You can help by becoming a host for clothing donation bins, sponsoring a community clothing drive, becoming an apartment/condominium building pick up coordinator or arranging for your business or school to conduct a clothing drive on our behalf.
 For more information on how to get involved, contact us here.

-When you donate your reusable items to Diabetes Canada, you help the environment by responsibly processing your donations through the Think Recycle™ program.
+When you donate clothing to Diabetes Canada, you help the environment by responsibly processing your donations through the Think Recycle™ program.

 Each year, the program diverts more than 100 million lbs. of clothing and household items from landfill sites across Canada.
 This translates into savings of 942 million kWh of energy - equivalent to driving a compact car more than 46,000 times around the globe - and reduces our carbon footprint by 280 million kilograms.

 At this time, we do not service Québec, Yukon, Northwest Territories or Nunavut.
-We do, however, continue to assess how we can expand our services to all regions of the country.
+We do, however, continue to assess how we can expand bins and clothing donation pickup to all regions of the country.

 Since 1985, our reusable goods donation program has enjoyed an exclusive partnership with Value Village where all donations generate funding to support Diabetes Canada.